AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/job-aids.md

 ![](assets/job-aid-withdraw.png)

+*Edit, withdraw, or preview a published Job Aid*

 View withdrawn job aids by clicking the withdrawn tab.
 You can re-publish the withdrawn jobs by clicking settings icon and choosing Publish.

 ## Support for HTML packages in Job Aids